 Oil-based paints provide many different benefits than either of the before mentioned types.
 These paints tend to dry more slowly but provide a much harder surface afterward.
 This allows the paint to be much more resistant to wear and tear, but the hard surface isn’t particularly flexible.
 The lack of flexibility causes the paint surface to become more susceptible to cracks as the walls shift.
 Oil-based paints tend to blend better than other varieties, which can make them useful for the use of multiple colors.

 It is important to ensure that the room is ventilated when you work with oil-based paints, because they have particularly strong fumes.
 Oil-based paint initially provides a much higher sheen when used, but this sheen tends to dull over time.
 This paint type can deteriorate when exposed to the UV rays from the sun, so it generally isn’t recommended for the use on the exterior of a building.
 If you intend to paint moldings and trims, you may benefit greatly from using oil-based paint.

 Contact our Expert Team

 It can be rather difficult to choose between different types of paint.
-In order to choose the right type of paint, it is helpful to understand the differences behind many of the most commonly used types of paint.
+In order to choose the right types of paint, it is helpful to understand the differences behind many of the most commonly used types of paint.
 You will also want to consider the appearance that you wish to obtain from your new paint job.
-Our team at Wilson’s Paint and Floor Coverings can help to ensure that your requirements are met and that your paint job will meet all of your expectations.
+Our team at Wilson’s Paint and Floor Coverings in Kaysville can help to ensure that your requirements are met and that your paint job will meet all of your expectations.
 To learn more about choosing the right paint for your particular painting project, contact our team at Wilson’s Paint and Floor Coverings today!